Coronary ischemia: Healthy diet

 A healthy diet is a very important factor in preventing coronary ischemia or coronary artery disease.

 A heart-healthy diet is low in saturated fat and cholesterol and high in fruits, vegetables, and whole grains.
 Recent studies have shown that there is an inverse correlation between increased fruit and vegetable intake and the risk of CAD.
 A mortality benefit has been seen in individuals with higher intake of whole grains.
 These food choices can reduce the risk of a heart attack or any other congestive heart failure event.
 These foods may also slow further growth of plaques in the coronary arteries and reduce further ischemia.

 Physical activity

 By increasing physical activity, it is possible to manage body weight, reduce blood pressure, and relieve stress.
 Moderate intensity exercise of 30–60 minutes per day for 5–7 days per week is recommended.
 Moderate intensity exercise is defined as exercise that increases heart rate to 55-74% of maximum heart rate.
 High intensity exercise increasing the heart rate to 70-100% of maximum heart rate for shorter intervals is at least as effective, and this type of exercise may increase oxygen uptake by the heart compared to moderate intensity exercise.
-Per the Center for Disease Control, an estimate of maximum heart rate for an individual can be calculated by subtracting age from 220.
+Per the Centers for Disease Control, an estimate of maximum heart rate for an individual can be calculated by subtracting age from 220.
 Exercising this way can reduce the risk of getting heart disease or coronary ischemia.